 Quick Boot If you enable this item, the system starts up more quickly be elimination some of the power on test routines.
-1 st Boot Device 2 nd Boot Device 3 rd Boot Device Use these items to determine the device order the computer uses to look for an operating system to load at start-up time.
+Card Reader If this item is enabled, you can use this device Boot Function to boot up the system.
+1 st Boot Device Use these items to determine the device order 2 nd Boot Device the computer uses to look for an operating 3 rd Boot Device system to load at start-up time.
 Try Other Boot Device If you enable this item, the system will also search for other boot devices if it fails to find an operating system from the first two locations.

 S.M.A.R.T. for Hard Disks Enable this item if any IDE hard disks support the S.M.A.R.T.
 (Self-Monitoring, Analysis and Reporting Technology) feature.
 BootUp Num- Lock This item determines if the Num Lock key is active or inactive at system start-up time.
 Floppy Drive Swap If you have two diskette drives installed and you enable this item, drive A becomes drive B and drive B becomes drive A. Floppy Drive Seek If you enable this item, your system will check all floppy disk drives at start up.
 Disable this item unless you are using an old 360KB drive.
-Password Check If you have entered a password for the system, use this item to determine, if the password is required to enter the Setup Utility ( Setup ) or required both at start-up and to enter the Setup Utility ( Always ).
+Password Check If you have entered a password for the system, use this item to determine, if the password is required to enter the Setup Utility (Setup) or required both at start-up and to enter the Setup Utility (Always).
 Boot to OS/2 > 64MB Enable this item if you are booting the OS/2 operating system and you have more than 64MB of system memory installed.
 L2 Cache Leave these items enabled since all the processors that can be installed on this board have internal cache memory.
 System BIOS Cacheable If you enable this item, a segment of the system BIOS will be cached to main memory for faster execution.
 DRAM Timing by SPD This item enables or disables the SDRAM timing defined by the Serial Presence Detect electrical.
 DRAM CAS# Latency This item determines the operation of SDRAM memory CAS (column address strobe).
 It is recommended that you leave this item at the default value.
 The 2T setting requires faster memory that specifically supports this mode.

 DRAM Bank Interleave Enable this item to increase SDRAM memory speed.
 When enabled, separate memory banks are set for odd and even addresses, and upcoming byte of memory is accessible while refreshing the current byte.
 AGP Mode This item provides the OnBoard VGA mode with three options of 1,2, 4 multiplied frequency.
 AGP Comp.
 Driving This item signals the auto or manual driving current on AGP cards.
 Some AGP cards need stronger driving current for operation.
 We recommend you set this item to be default value.
 Manual AGP Comp.
 Driving This item decides the AGP current driving value while AGP Driving is set to Manual.
 AGP Aperture Size This option determines the effective size of the AGP Graphic Aperture , where memory-mapped graphic data structures are located.
 CLK Gen Spread Spectrum This item enables the clock to generate spread spectrum.
-Auto Detect DIMM/PCI CIk When this item is enabled, BIOS will disable the clock signal of free DIMM/PCI slots.
+Auto Detect DIMM/PCI Clk When this item is enabled, BIOS will disable the clock signal of free DIMM/PCI slots.